Creigh Deeds 2009 gubernatorial campaign

-Creigh Deeds was the 2009 Democratic nominee for Governor of Virginia.
-He has been a Virginia State Senator since 2001 and was the Democratic Party's nominee for Attorney General of Virginia in 2005.
+Creigh Deeds was the 2009 Democratic nominee for governor of Virginia.
+He had been a Virginia state senator since 2001, and was the Democratic Party's nominee for attorney general of Virginia in 2005.
 He announced his candidacy for governor on December 13, 2007, in an online video.
 His primary opposition for the Democratic nomination was former Virginia House of Delegates member Brian Moran and former DNC chairman Terry McAuliffe.
 Deeds won the nomination by a large margin, taking about 50 percent of the vote in the June 9, 2009 Democratic primary.
 However, Deeds lost the gubernatorial race held on November 3, to Bob McDonnell, 41.25% to 58.61%.

 Background

-Creigh Deeds had been a member of the Virginia House of Delegates from 1991 to 2001 and has been a member of the state senate since he won a special election in the 25th district in 2001.
+Creigh Deeds had been a member of the Virginia House of Delegates from 1991 to 2001, and had been a member of the state senate since he won a special election in the 25th district in 2001.

 Positions

-Deeds cast himself as a centrist upon entering the race due to his stances on gun control, the death penalty, and gay marriage.
+Deeds cast himself as a centrist upon entering the race, due to his stances on gun control, the death penalty, and gay marriage.